-(i) Beaucoup de musiciens ne peuvent pas partir le jeudi et leurs remplaçants n'arriver Many musicians $k$ can't leave on Thursday, and their $k$ replacements arrive que le samedi only on Saturday should each component independently be checked for LF well formedness?
-Recent work suggests a natural answer.
+(i) Beaucoup de musiciens ne peuvent pas partir le jeudi et leurs remplaçants n'arriver Many musicians $k$ can't leave on Thursday, and their $k$ replacements arrive

+We may wonder why Fox's generalization in (17) should hold?
+Why should each component independently be checked for LF well formedness, at least for the cases we have looked at?
+Recent work may suggest a natural answer.
 Schein (2017) and Hirsch (2017) defend in different ways an analysis of at least some cases of symmetric coordination (of the type discussed here) as involving conjunction reduction in the classical sense of taking arguments with (more or less) sentence meanings.
 As a result, each component must be checked for interpretability because these components are syntactically and semantically present (together with some ellipsis and its effects).